tripl-to/proposal/README.md

-# in via, travel and leisure blockchain
+# in via, travel and leisure block-chain

 ## Introduction

-Hotel nights, flight seats, opera tickets and a place in an exotic expedition ca be seen as NFTs.
+Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFT.

 ## Actors